nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 {% include cards.html source=site.data.projects.spotify.problems %}

-## Brainstorming

 Once I pinpointed the most pressing issues to address, I delved into ideation to devise potential solutions.
 This phase involved **collaborative brainstorming session** with guidance from my mentor.

-{% include animated_image.html src="https://i.imgur.com/oQUd7A8.jpg" alt="Brainstorming session" %}

 Some solutions were readily apparent or had been previously suggested by users, while others required deeper consideration.
-By the end of our session, we managed to craft solutions for the most critical user issues (grey sticky notes in the [affinity map](#research)).
+By the end of our session, we managed to craft solutions for the most critical user issues (grey sticky notes in the affinity map).

 ## Redesigning